Does your compensation planning process sound something like this:

 Make sure you have a method to capture data about why candidates turn down your employment offers.
 The same goes for current employees who leave for another job.
 If people complain about low pay or lacking benefits, that information can inform changes in your overall approach.
 If you’re losing significant talent to your competitors, it may be time to improve your compensation plan and offerings.

-5. Use HR tech to streamline to process from start to finish.
+5. Use HR tech to streamline the process from start to finish.

 Compensation plans have many moving parts, and it can quickly become overwhelming to manage and share the necessary data for compensation decisions.
 HR technology allows HR teams and leaders to contribute to and approve compensation decisions.
 A system approach can also empower managers with benchmark data and, with a cloud-based HCM, you have the performance data you need at your fingertips to make the right compensation decisions.